Efficient evaluation of risk allocations: Sum of dependent rvs

 \subsection{Multivariate Bernoulli distributions defined with Archimedean copulas}

 Finally, we consider a multivariate Bernoulli distribution whose dependence structure is defined with an Archimedean copula.
 Let $(I_1, \dots, I_n)$ form a random vector, where the marginal distributions are Bernoulli with success probability $q_i \in (0, 1)$, for $i \in \{1, \dots, n\}$.
-Following \cite{marshall1988families}, we define the random vector according to $\Pr(I_i = 1 \vert \Theta = \theta) = r_i ^{\theta}$, where $\Theta$ is a mixing rv with strictly positive support.
+Following \cite{marshall1988families}, we define the random vector according to $\Pr(I_i = 1 \vert \Theta = \theta) = r_i ^{\theta}$, where $\Theta$ is a mixing rv with a distribution defined on a strictly positive support.
 The relationship between the parameters $r_i$ and $q_i$ is

 from which it follows that $r_i = \exp\{-\mathcal{L}_{\Theta}^{-1}(q_i)\}$, where $\mathcal{L}_{\Theta}(t)$ and $\mathcal{L}_{\Theta}^{-1}(t)$ are respectively the Laplace-Stieltjes transform and the inverse Laplace-Stieltjes transform of the mixing rv.
-Further define the rv $X_i = b_i \times I_i$, with $b_i \in \mathbb{N}^+$ for $i \in \{1, \dots, n\}$.
+Further define the rv $X_i = b_i \times I_i$, with $b_i \in \mathbb{N}_1$ for $i \in \{1, \dots, n\}$.
 Note that the rvs $(X_i | \Theta = \theta)$ are conditionally independent, for $i \in \{1, \dots, n\}$ and $\theta > 0$.
 It follows that the multivariate pgf of $\boldsymbol{X} = (X_1, \dots, X_n)$ is

-This model has applications for instance in life insurance, where death benefits are usually known in advance, or for insurance-linked securities in situations where investors recover their initial investment unless a trigger event occurs before the maturity date.

-We note that the underlying dependence structure in this model is an Archimedean copula, see, for instance, \cite{marshall1988families}, Section 4.7.5.2 of \cite{denuit2006actuarial} or Section 7.4 of \cite{mcneil2015quantitative} for the frailty construction of Archimedean copulas using common mixtures.
+We note that the underlying dependence structure in this model is an Archimedean copula; see, for instance, \cite{marshall1988families}, Section 4.7.5.2 of \cite{denuit2006actuarial} or Section 7.4 of \cite{mcneil2015quantitative} for the frailty construction of Archimedean copulas using common mixtures.

-We consider the case where $\Theta$ is a discrete rv with support $\mathbb{N}^+$.
+We consider the case where $\Theta$ is a discrete rv with support $\mathbb{N}_1$.
 Following the computational strategy from \cite{cossette2018dependent}, we select a threshold value $\theta^* = F_{\Theta}^{-1}(1 - \varepsilon)$ for a small $\varepsilon > 0$ and we have

 Note that when the components of the random vector are independent, the rv $S$ follows a generalized Poisson-binomial distribution \cite{zhang2018generalized}.
 In the case of \eqref{eq:pmf-S-bern-archimedian}, we notice the pgf of a mixture of generalized Poisson-binomial distributions, where the mixture rv comes from the frailty construction of Archimedean copulas.